junwatu/notification-roq/Notification.md

 ROQ's notification system allows you to reach your users or user groups through various channels:

 - In-app notifications: These are loaded in real time, using a socket connection directly from your web app.
+- Traditional e-mails: Deliver messages straight to the users' inbox.
 - SMS or push messages: Send notifications directly to your users' mobile phones.
-- Traditional e-mails: Deliver messages straight to the users' inbox.

 Users have the ability to customize their preferences for each type of notification.
-For example, they can choose to receive alerts through push messages while getting product updates via e-mail.
+For example, they can choose to receive alerts through push messages while getting product updates via e-mail or SMS.

 ## How to Add a New Notification